-The K-State Housing and Dining Services welcomes you to Marlatt Hall and the Derby and Kramer Dining Centers!
+The K-State Housing and Dining Services welcomes you to Wefald Hall and the Derby and Kramer Dining Centers!
 Here is some information to help you get settled in your room.

 During your program, you will stay in a university dormitory room with beds and desks.
-You will share the room with 1 other PDPI participant of the same gender, with community bathrooms.
+You will share the room with 1 other PDPI participant of the same gender.
+The bathrooms are located near to your room.
 The residence halls provide a wireless internet connection.
-You can find more information about the Marlatt Hall rooms in their website: https://housing.k-state.edu/living-options/reshalls/kramer/marlatt.html
+You can find more information on the Wefald Hall website.